Peter Kaufmann-Bohren: In Canada with Cromwell and Thorington (1930)

-Peter Kaufmann-Bohren travelled to Canada in 1930, leaving Cherboug, France, aboard the S.S.
+Kaufmann-Bohren travelled to Canada in 1930, leaving Cherboug, France, aboard the S.S.
 Montrose on June 5, arriving in Quebec City June 13, and in Banff June 17.
 He had been hired by Oliver Eaton Cromwell (1892–1987) to do climbing in the Canadian Rockies.
 However, upon his arrival, Kaufmann travelled into the Yoho Valley to meet James Monroe Thorington (1894–1989), who says that "Kaufmann was loaned to me for the time preceding Cromwell's arrival."

 Thorington reported a very active 12 days of climbing with Kaufmann.
 Encountering heavy late snowfall near Twin Falls, they "were obliged to carry [their] loads" rather than using pack horses.
 On June 23, they met the guide Edward Feuz, Jr., who joined them the following day to "motor to Moraine Lake" and climbed Mt.
 Temple (11624 ft / 3543 m).
 The next day, June 25, Kaufmann and Thorington left Lake Louise with heavy packs, fording a swiftly flowing Mosquito Creek with a rope, and reaching the cabins at Bow Lake.
 Thorington comments: "Peter has long since forgiven me, but 25 miles with packs after a high climb, is not easily forgotten."

 After rowing across Bow Lake on June 27, Kaufmann and Thorington made a first ascent of Saint Nicholas Peak (9,639 ft / 2,938 m) and a second ascent of Mount Olive (10,256 ft / 3,126 m).
 And then on June 30, they made an eleven-and-a-half hour trip rowing down Bow Lake, fording streams, hiking along frozen lakes, and making a first ascent of Dolomite Peak (2,860 m / 9,380 ft).